lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 We can compare this posterior distribution of our parameter estimate, $p_H$, given the data, to our uniform prior (Figure 2.3).
 If you inspect this plot, you see that the posterior distribution is very different from the prior – that is, the data have changed our view of the values that parameters should take.
+Again, this result is qualitatively consistent with both the frequentist and ML approaches described above.
+In this case, we can see from the posterior distribution that we can be quite confident that our parameter $p_H$ is not 0.5.

 As you can see from this example, Bayes theorem lets us combine our prior belief about parameter values with the information from the data in order to obtain a posterior.
 These posterior distributions are very easy to interpret, as they express the probability of the model parameters given our data.
 However, that clarity comes at a cost of requiring an explicit prior.
 Later in the book we will learn how to use this feature of Bayesian statistics to our advantage when we actually do have some prior knowledge about parameter values.